noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

   - ephemeral: when a pod ceases to exist, k8ds destroys the volume
   - peristent: lifecycle is independent of any individual pod that uses it
     - backed by storage subsystems independent of cluster nodes

+#### deployments

+- owns and manages replicasets or individual pods
+- you describge a desired state in the deployment, and the the deployment changes the actual state of the cluster

+##### ReplicaSet

+- ensures that a specific number of pod replicas are running at any given time

+### namespaces

+- a virtual cluster that is backed by the same physical cluster
+- physical clusters can have resources with the same name as long as they are in different namespaces
+  - useful when you have multiple teams/proejcts using the same clsuter

+### ConfigMap

+- an api object that stores nonconfidential data as key-value pairs used by other k8s objects, like pods
+- enables you to separate configuration data from application code

+### secrets

+- storage for all confidential/secret data
+- make sure they are encrypted

 ### services